A care and support plan identifies:

 - plan the support which will meet your needs

-- identify how much this will cost
+- identify how much this will cost and how much you will need to pay towards it

 - offer you advice and information to help you prevent or delay the need for care in the future